tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/syllabus/index.md

 the spirit in which it's intended - a guide to make it easier to enrich all of us, the technical communities in which we participate.

-This code of conduct applies to all communication: this includes in class, HipChat, email, and other forums such as Skype, Google+ Hangouts, etc.
+This code of conduct applies to all communication: this includes in-class discussions, Slack, Teamwork, email, and other forums.

 If you believe someone is violating the code of conduct, we ask that you report it by talking to your teacher.
 If you do not feel comfortable talking to your